-Advance care planning is the process of coming to understand, reflect on, discuss and plan for a time when you cannot make your own medical decisions.
+Advance Care Planning (ACP) is the process of coming to understand, reflect on, discuss and plan for a time when you cannot make your own medical decisions.
 The process is crucial to assist those closest to you and your physician(s) to provide you the best care when you cannot make your own decisions.
 Through this process you can create a plan.
 This plan is called an advance directive.

 This planning for future medical decisions makes an important difference only when you have taken time to engage in the process of planning.